BedrettoLab testbed (TA3-82-1)

 Modality of access:

-For Transnational Accesses, the planned unit access for the facility is “1 week”, up to two grants can be offered for 1 or several people.
-Transnational Accesses can also be offered in part remotely, for example, by offering access to real-time data flows from specific sensors during experiments.
+For Transnational Access, the planned unit access for the facility is “one week”; up to two grants can be offered for one or several people.
+Remote access is possible, for instance, by providing access to real-time data flows from specific sensors during experiments.
+Transnational Access to the testbeds can be granted in a collaborative manner with other experiments.
+Therefore, data and infrastructure from different fields of research and development of the different partners can mutually benefit from each other.

 Support: